 Read more about Maryland Laws on Property Disputes Between Neighbors.

 Adverse possession is a legal concept that allows a trespasser (sometimes a stranger but more often a neighbor) to gain legal title over the land of a property owner.
 The concept developed in early Britain.
-More recently, though, its function has been to achieve a just and equitable result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would create hardship.
+More recently, though, its function has been to achieve a just and equitable result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make them leave would create hardship or be unfair.

 Adverse possession in Maryland is partially regulated by statute, but mostly by the courts.